clayne/SSEModdingGuide/README.md

 The Plugins tab uses an addon known as Loot Order Optimization Tool (LOOT) which automatically sorts your plugin list.
 LOOT uses a master list developed by numerous mod authors to determine the best way to order mods based on their category, scope, and implementation.

-In addtion to sorting your mods, the program also includes:
+In addition to sorting your mods, the program also includes:

-* Checking for errors such as mod incompatability or missing requirements.
+* Checking for errors such as mod incompatibility or missing requirements.
 * Providing plugin specific notifications for potential issues.
 * Organizing the list in a way to have as few conflicts as possible.